divasrajput/prograd-task/README.md

 whether the round has ended in a draw.
 Using the rules provided, give us an engine for deciding this based on the player's moves.

+How to run Task1.java : Simply run the java code in intelliJ idea.

 Q2.
 You need to write the software to calculate the minimum number of coins required to return an amount of change to a user of Acme